 Ancient and medieval cities and fortifications

 - Ancient Panjakent (Pyanjekent) - Sughd.
 Remnants of early Middle Age city, the easternmost city of Sogdiana.
-Flourished in 5 - 8th century AD.
+Flourished in the 5th - 8th century AD.
 Preserved ruins, characteristic feature is rock ornamentation with paintings both in ceremonial buildings and common houses.
 Currently can be examined some 50 buildings with ancient murals.

 - Ancient Shahristan (Shakristan, Kahkakha) - Sughd.
-Remnants of ancient city, capital of the rebellous Oshrusāna (Ustrushana) in 6th - 9th centuries AD.
+Remnants of ancient city, capital of the rebellous Oshrusāna (Ustrushana) in the 6th - 9th centuries AD.
 Here have been found remnants of fortification wall, palace, pre-Islamic ceremonial centre.
 Found also remnants of Bungikata palace with arsenal of 5000 stone balls for slings, amazing murals and numerous other interesting artefacts.

 - Kaakhka-Kala fortress (Ka'akh-Ka) - southern Kuhistoni-Badakhshon, Vakhan Valley.
-Impressive remnants of large fortification (750 x 280 m) built in 3rd century BC, used until 7th century AD.
+Impressive remnants of large fortification (750 x 280 m) built in 3rd century BC, used until the 7th century AD.
 Walls up to 8.6 m high, 8 - 12 m wide, 56 towers.

 - Kafyr-Kala fortress (Kafyrkala) - Khatlon, Kolkhozabad.
-Enclosed in 360 x 360 m large walled area, this early medieval Kushan city flourished in 6th - 8th century AD.
+Enclosed in 360 x 360 m large walled area, this early medieval Kushan city flourished in the 6th - 8th century AD.
 Includes small Buddhist temple with murals.

 - Old Istravshan (Kurukada) - Sughd.
 Ancient city, established 500 BC, when three ringwalls were built around it.
 On Mugh Hill in the centre still stand the ruins.
-City flourished also in 13th - 16th century AD and 18th century.
+City flourished also in the 13th - 16th century AD and the 18th century.
 Valuable buildings - remnants of city walls and mighty gates, Kok Gumbaz mosque.

 - Sarazm - Panjakent, Sughd.
 Remnants of unique ancient city.
 Initial settlement existed here in 3,400 - 2,000 BC, it developed as copper metallurgical center.
-Sarazm was abandoned as Indoeuropeans came here, but new city was circa 1500 BC.
+Sarazm was abandoned as Indoeuropeans came here, but new city was around 1500 BC.
 This city served as a trade and shipment centre for turquoise mined nearby.